 Special funding conditions

 Generally we lend less than our upper limit of 50% of the project cost, but this can rise to 75% in exceptional circumstances.
-We have committed to provide at least EUR 75bn to the co-financing of TENs between 2004-2013.
 This complements wider EU funding and we also invest extensively in non-TEN transport and energy projects.